 Brazil has the largest Antinous faith community in the non-English speaking world, and adherents of Antinous have taken the unprecedented move of proclaiming João the first Saint of Antinous in Brazil.

-"The death of João Antônio Donati, a vibrant young man filled with all the hopes and dreams of so many his age and who has become yet another victim of homophobia in Brazil, has so deeply touched us that we have been moved to initiate something in our country that has long been in the offing: the Declaration of Apotheosis and canonization of the martyrs of homophobia in Brazil," says CLAUDINEY PRIETO, a founding light of the Brazilian worship of Antinous.
+"Hundreds more have died since then," says Deco.
+"Each and every one of these is a martyr who is symbolized by João Antônio Donati.
+He was a vibrant young man filled with all the hopes and dreams of so many his age, and who became yet another victim of homophobia in Brazil, and who so deeply touched us that we have been moved to initiate something in our country that has long been in the offing: the Declaration of Apotheosis and canonization of the martyrs of homophobia in Brazil."

-Noting that anti-gay hate crimes and murders are frequent in Brazil, Claudiney says: "This is the first statement and official nomination amid many other that follow continuously over time honoring the names of many victims who have died in the past and who inevitably will be murdered in the future."
+Noting that anti-gay hate crimes and murders are frequent in Brazil, Deco says: "This is the first statement and official nomination amid many others that will follow continuously over time honoring the names of many victims who have died in the past and who inevitably will be murdered in the future."

 He adds, "We are setting out upon a long and arduous road which will entail hard battles for criminalization of homophobia in a country that has become increasingly Christo-Fascistic, homophobic and intolerant in a grotesque throwback of catastrophic and irreparable proportions.
 This is a turning point in history."

-At the Hollywood Temple of Antinous, the founder of the modern religion of Antinous, ANTONIUS SUBIA, said:
+At the Hollywood Temple of Antinous, the founder of the modern religion of Antinous, ANTONIUS SUBIA, says:

 "My prayer goes out to Antinous to take João Donati into his embrace, to give him a place of glory and bliss and show him that the world is not merely a place of hatred and violence, but that love still exists here.